Subscribe to Growave blog

 Mobile phones have reached a level of sophistication that gives users an equivalent experience on the internet as any consumer computer.
 Smartphones are arguably the most abundant personal devices all over the world.
 Mobile traffic now accounts for 79% of traffic and 69% of orders on the internet, surpassing personal computers.
 These ”substantial” figures suggest we take affirmative action to support mobile shopping.
 So to make sure you don't fall behind, put in some time and effort to ensure that your store is mobile-friendly.
 If your resources permit it, mobile apps appear to be the preferred shopping method as a long-term option.

 4. Generational Shoppers

 The internet is an integral part of our world and our children are growing up around computers and smartphones.
 For younger generations, the internet is a source of limitless information and inspiration.
 It just so happens that Gen Z is maturing just around the time when eCommerce is undergoing a major transformation.
 As their wages and purchasing power increase, we will inevitably see markets draw their attention to the most active and influential user group.
 We are already seeing generational thinking transpire with as many as 40% of all consumers belonging to Gen Z.

 5. Financing and Payment Options

-If a customer is in the payment section, we know that we’ve gotten them to the finish line.
-What we do not want is for them to turn back just before the end.
-It may very well be the payment options that stop them at the last minute.
-Although it’s clear what the top requested payment methods may be, the situation could become complicated quickly.
-Options, options, and more options.
-This extends to more than just the payment method but also the possibility of an instant financing option or a micro installment loan.
-Although these options are not universal, we have seen strong sentiment for BNPL.
-And as surveys show, 40% of people are more likely to make a purchase if they are offered such a financing option.
+If a customer has reached the payment section, we've successfully guided them to the finish line.
+The last thing we want is for them to backtrack just before completing the transaction.
+While it's evident what the most requested payment methods are, the situation can quickly become complex with numerous options.
+This extends beyond just the payment method, it includes the possibility of an instant financing option or a micro-installment loan.
+While these choices may not be universal, there's a strong preference for buy now pay later.
+Surveys indicate that 40% of people are more likely to make a purchase when offered such a financing option.